mlanza/ai-literacy/301/05-text-adventures.md

 But how does this actually work?
 Not technically — conceptually.

 For the model to decide *what* to do, *when*, and *how*, it needs the right backdrop.
-It needs what we've called process artifacts, but MCP calls **resources**.
+It needs what we've called process artifacts and some call **resources**.

 Resources are the reference frame — the situational awareness — that lets the AI use tools wisely.
 Tools without resources are like gadgets without manuals.
 They might work, but only by accident.

 You've already seen prompts in action.
-But under MCP, prompts themselves are part of the system — treated as first-class objects.
-Which means the three pillars of MCP are:
+But with pluggables, prompts themselves are part of the system, a key part of what makes them tick.
+Remember, tools were mentioned in section 201.

 * **Tools = verbs** (what the model can do)

+That kept things simple enough, but pluggable tools go farther, and bake in more:

 * **Resources = nouns** (what the model should know)
 * **Prompts = goals** (what you’re asking it to accomplish)

-In short: MCP gives your model hands, memory, and mission.
+In short: pluggables add memory and mission to hands.

 ## Link in Hyrule, but with Teeth